dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Routing.md

 | Are they the same? |  |  |
 | Why or why not? |  |  |

-### Document all evidence on your digital portfolio and answer in paragraph form:
-• Why does your machine appear to have two different IP addresses?
-• What device or system is responsible for this translation?
-• Where is that device located in the network?
+### Reflection
+My machine appears to have two IP addresses because one is private (used inside my local network) and the other is public (used on the internet).
+The router performs Network Address Translation (NAT), which translates private addresses into a public one.
+This device is located at the edge of the network, typically the home or school router.

 ## Part 3 – The “Can I Reach You?”
 Investigation (with a partner)
 ### Step 1 – Private Address Test